-The Office of Population Affairs (OPA) is proud to announce new guidelines for the delivery of family planning services.
-The new guidelines are comprised of 1) Providing Quality Family Planning Services (QFP) which were developed jointly with the Centers for Disease Control and Prevention (CDC) and 2) Program Requirements for Title X Funded Family Planning Projects.
+The Office of Population Affairs' (OPA) guidelines for the delivery of family planning services are comprised of 1) Providing Quality Family Planning Services (QFP) recommendations, which were developed jointly with the Centers for Disease Control and Prevention (CDC), and 2) Program Requirements for Title X Funded Family Planning Projects.
 These documents form the basis for monitoring projects under the Title X program.

 Family Planning Guidelines